kcm2/ab/references/angelbeatshd.rst

 Chapter 68
 -----------

-* The ceremony starts, as the student councl president, Kanade reads some things out [#v10c68-1]_.
+* The ceremony starts, as the student council president, Kanade reads some things out [#v10c68-1]_.
 * As the ceremony comes to an end, Yuri asks if everyone is ready.
 * Outside, the students are saying congratulations.
 Emlia comes up to Hisako and says to prepare for the concert.
 * They go to the cafeteria where the instruments have been set up and the students start arriving [#v10c68-2]_.
 * Hisako and Emlia start playing and Yuri starts the operation.
-* Emlia says they are approching the last song and congratulates the students on the graduation.
+* Emlia says they are approaching the last song and congratulates the students on the graduation.
 * Emlia reaches out for Hisako, but Iwasawa grabs her hand.

 .. [#v10c68-1] It's not clear what is said in the manga as it only shows "clips", and what Kanade says isn't shown either.